maintaining healthy gaming habits

 • other people expressing concern at the amount of time you spend gaming

-• often feeling frustrated at losses
+• Frequently feeling frustrated at losses for longer periods of time

 • spending less time with family and friends outside of gaming